Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Evaluations

 \subsubsection{Experiment method and procedure}

-The study was conducted by presenting several cases to each participant, where we observed how he/she interacted with the UI, and described his/her thoughts using the think aloud protocol, and performed a structured interview.
+Several cases are presented to each participant, where we observed how he/she interacted with the UI and described his/her thoughts using the think aloud protocol, and performed a structured interview.
+For simplicity, we only included cases where the AI made correct diagnoses, and measured trust of the AI.
 We verified that participants had decent headphones to carefully hear the heart sounds.
 We obtained ethics approval from our institution before commencing the study.
-For each participant, the procedure was: \begin{enumerate}[label=\arabic*)] \item \textit{Introduction} about the experiment objective and procedure, and give a primer on the cardiac diagnoses used in the study (N, AS, MVP, MR, or MS).
-We confirmed that the participant is familiar with these diagnoses. \item \textit{Consent} to participate and have their voice and interactions recorded. \item \textit{Tutorial} on the UI variants including how to interpret their explanations.
-Since spectrograms are rather technical, we took care to teach how to interpret them, check for understanding later during think aloud, and clarify as needed. \item Three UI sessions with \begin{itemize} \item \textit{Condition} randomly assigned to an XAI type (Murmur-diagram, Time-saliency, Spectrogram-saliency). \item Up to two patient case trials, where \begin{itemize}[label=$\circ$] \item \textit{Case} is randomly chosen with a specific diagnosis (N, AS, MVP, MR, or MS).
-As clinicians also use patient information (e.g., age, symptoms, medical history) when making diagnoses, we provide it on request. \end{itemize} \begin{enumerate}[label=\roman*)] \item \textit{Initial diagnosis} is elicited from the participant to learn their decision and rationale based only on the audio and PCG.
-Participants using Spectrogram-saliency also see the spectrogram at this stage. \item \textit{AI diagnosis} is revealed, and the participant is asked whether he/she agreed or disagreed, and why. \item \textit{XAI explanation} is revealed, showing an explanation based on Condition.
-The participant interprets the explanation, describes helpful and unhelpful aspects, and provides suggestions for improvement. \end{enumerate} \end{itemize} \item \textit{XAI ranking} where we ask the participant to judge XAI types by convincingness and explain why. \item \textit{Debrief and conclusion.} We thank the participant for their time and feedback, and conclude with compensation. \end{enumerate}
+For each participant, the procedure was: \begin{enumerate} \item[1)] \textit{Introduction} on the experiment, and given a primer on cardiac diagnoses for N, AS, MVP, MR, and MS. We confirm the participant is familiar with these diagnoses. \item[2)] \textit{Consent} to participate and record their voice and interactions. \item[3)] \textit{Tutorial} on the UI variants including how to interpret their explanations.
+Since spectrograms are rather technical, we took care to teach how to interpret them, check for understanding later during think aloud, and clarify as needed. \item[4)] Three UI sessions, each randomly assigned to an XAI type, for up to two patient case trials, where \begin{itemize} \item[$\circ$] \textit{Case} is randomly chosen with a specific diagnosis (N, AS, MVP, MR, or MS).
+As clinicians also use patient information (e.g., age, symptoms, medical history) when making diagnoses, we provide it on request. \end{itemize} \begin{enumerate} \item[i)] \textit{Initial diagnosis} is elicited to learn their decision and rationale based on the PCG.
+Participants using Spectrogram-saliency also see the spectrogram at this stage. \item[ii)] \textit{AI diagnosis} is revealed, and the participant is asked whether he/she agreed or disagreed, and why. \item[iii)] \textit{XAI explanation} is shown by condition.
+The participant interprets the explanation, describes helpful and unhelpful aspects, and provides suggestions for improvement. \end{enumerate} \item[5)] \textit{Ranking} of XAI types by convincingness and explain why. \item[6)] \textit{Debrief and conclusion.} We thank the participant for their time and feedback, and conclude with compensation. \end{enumerate}